bcho5212/testFlask/README.md

 Only the following outputs are dynamic:
 - newWordCost
 - reviewCost

+The webapp will NOT validate integer values - This functionality needs to be added

 The rest are hard-coded to calculate based off of [rate] * 1 - Check the TODO in WebApp.py Line 38